mediastep/GoMUA-Privacy-Policy/index.md

 We will let You know via email and/or a prominent notice on Our Service, prior to the change becoming effective and update the "Last updated" date at the top of this Privacy Policy.
 You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.

+Delete Your Personal Data, Account

+Users can choose to delete their account by go to Edit Profile, under main Menu, then use the Delete button at the end of the page.

 Contact Us

 If you have any questions about this Privacy Policy, You can contact us: